cherylbunny/neoval-project/README.md

 # Contributor

-The foundational work for this project was developed by Will Silp, under whose supervision Yiran Yao made key contributions.
+The foundational framework was developed by Willem P. Sijp, under whose supervision Yiran Yao extended the analysis to include dynamic estimation, forecasting, and temporal stability assessment.